-Heidi has been a wedding photographer for the past six years and has worked in venues all over the north east but felt that the Capital Region, her home base, lacked a really creative place to celebrate in.
+Heidi has been a wedding photographer for the past eight years and has worked in venues all over the north east but felt that the Capital Region, her home base, lacked a really creative place to celebrate in.
 So she and her husband, Frank, decided to create one in historic Troy, NY.
 A place where they live and love dearly.

 Heidi and Frank were even married at Takk House in August of 2016!

 What the heck is Takk?!

 Takk means "thank you" in Icelandic.
 Pronounced "tock" like "tick-tock," the sound a clock makes.
 We decided to go with this name as a tribute to Frank's deep Icelandic roots.
 His mother was born and raised there.

 Now that might raise a second question... the "thank you house"?
 Well, yes!
 The basis of most celebrations is gratitude.
 Thank you for coming.
 Thank you for inviting us.
 Thank you for everything you've done.
 Thank you for being in our lives.
 Thank you for caring.
 Takk House is the house of gratitude.
 A space to celebrate with the people in your life that you are thankful for.
 Takk.